CGSbioinfo/Microarray/README.md

 5. In this "Analysis" folder, create two more folders, "Array_files" and "cels"
 6. Copy the corresponding QCC, PGF, and CLF files for your array and species into the "Array_files" folder.
 7. Copy the **raw** CEL files for each sample into the "cels" folder.
+8. If you want to automatically generate a report for your analysis, you will also need to download the 'biblio.bib' file and place it inside the 'Analysis' folder, so the report references can be retrieved.

 ## Running the pipeline